-We use the general leaky-bucket adversarial model of packet injection, when a channel cannot be jammed, similarly as considered in \cite{AndrewsAFLLK01, ChlebusKR09}.
+We use a leaky-bucket adversarial model of packet injection, when a channel cannot be jammed, similarly as considered in \cite{AndrewsAFLLK01, ChlebusKR09}.
 An adversary is determined by its maximum rate of injecting packets and a burstiness of traffic it can generate.
-Let a real number~$\rho$ and integer $\beta$ satisfy the inequalities $0<\rho\le 1$, and $b$ be a non-negative integer; the \emph{leaky-bucket adversary of type $(\rho,b)$} may inject at most $\rho t+b$ packets into any set of stations in every contiguous segment of $t>0$ rounds.
-An adversary is said to be of \emph{injection rate $\rho$} and \emph{burstiness component}~$\beta$.
+Let a real number~$\rho$ and integer $\beta$ satisfy the inequalities $0<\rho\le 1$ and~$\beta\ge 1$; the \emph{leaky-bucket adversary of type $(\rho,\beta)$} may inject at most $\rho t+\beta$ packets into an arbitrary set of stations in each contiguous segment of $t>0$ rounds.
+An adversary of type $(\rho,\beta)$ is said to have \emph{injection rate $\rho$} and \emph{burstiness component}~$\beta$.
 The \emph{burstiness} of an adversary means the maximum number of packets that can be injected in one round.
-The adversary of type $(\rho,b)$ has burstiness~$\lfloor\rho+\beta\rfloor$, so if $\rho<1$ then $\beta$ is the adversary's burstiness.
+An adversary of type $(\rho,\beta)$ has burstiness~$\lfloor\rho+\beta\rfloor$, so if $\rho<1$ then $\beta$ is the adversary's burstiness.

 In some broadcast algorithms, in which the place and time of injection of packets determines the order of their future transmissions, a prescribed quantity $k$ of rounds that occur allows the adversary to inject $\rho k$ packets, which then take $\rho k$ rounds to be transmitted, thus delaying transmissions of older packets.
 If this pattern can be iterated, then this creates a combined delay of the following duration: